Skip to main content

 Chemotherapy

-Chemotherapy (also called chemo) uses drugs to stop the growth of cancer cells, either by killing the cells or by stopping them from dividing.
+Chemotherapy (also called chemo) uses drugs to stop the growth of cancer cells.
+Chemotherapy either kills the cancer cells or stops them from dividing.
 Chemotherapy may be given alone or with other types of treatment.

 For infantile choriocarcinoma of the liver, the chemotherapy is injected into a vein.
 When given this way, the drugs enter the bloodstream and can reach cancer cells throughout the body.

-Chemotherapy drugs used to treat infantile choriocarcinoma of the liver are:
+Chemotherapy drugs used alone or in combination to treat infantile choriocarcinoma of the liver include:

 Clinical trials